kaizhu256/node-utility2/README.md

 #### changelog 2018.9.1
 - npm publish 2018.9.1
+- restore const and let expressions in jslint.js
 - update jslint-function jslintAndPrint to ignore too_long-warnings in comments and regexp,
 - jslint-autofix whitespace, double-quote, and regexp for files: lib.xxx.js, test.js
 - refactor files with new jslint (v2018.08.15)